srnichols/StampsPattern/docs/DEVELOPER_SECURITY_GUIDE.md

 # 🔐 Azure Stamps Pattern - Developer Security Implementation Guide

-How to implement zero‑trust security in code and infra: JWT validation, private endpoints, managed identity, caching, indexing, and robust error handling—optimized for performance and compliance.
+How to implement zero‑trust security in code and infra: JWT validation, private endpoints, managed identity, caching, indexing, and robust error handling, optimized for performance and compliance.

 - What’s inside: Breaking changes, secure patterns, code samples, and test guidance
 - Best for: New and experienced developers plus DevOps/platform teams